nodejitsu/require-analyzer/README.md

 ## Usage
 There are two distinct ways to use the `require-analyzer` library: from the command line or through code.
 The command line tool is designed to work with `package.json` files so make sure that you have created one for your project first.
 Checkout [jitsu][0] for a quick and easy way to create a package.json.

+For more information read our blog post at [blog.nodejitsu.com][1].

 ### Command-line usage
 Using require-analyzer from the command line is easy.
 The binary will attempt to read the `package.json` file in the current directory, then analyze the dependencies and cross reference the result.
 <pre>